CesiumGS/3d-tiles/specification/Metadata/README.md

 >  **Implementation note:** Entities may be defined at various levels of abstraction.
 Within a large dataset, individual vertices or texels may represent entities with granular metadata properties.
 The entire dataset may itself be an entity of another class, with its own associated properties.

-"Metadata," as used throughout this specification, refers to any association of 3D content with entities and properties, such that entities represent meaningful units within an overall structure.
+**Metadata**, as used throughout this specification, refers to any association of 3D content with entities and properties, such that entities represent meaningful units within an overall structure.
 Other common definitions of metadata, particularly in relation to filesystems or networking as opposed to 3D content, remain outside the scope of the document.

 Property values are stored with flexible representations to allow compact transmission and efficient lookups.
 This specification defines two such representations, a **Table Format** and a **Raster format**.